 Here are 8 types of simulation techniques you must know about:

-1. Process simulations
+1. Process Simulations

 Process simulations use mathematical techniques such as analysis of sales performance, statistical forecasting, and inventory planning.